Science-me a Story

 - Short story in Spanish.

 - The submitted manuscript should comply with the following criteria:

-- The story, real or fictional, must be conceived from the objective of scientific dissemination to primary school children (aged 6 to 12 years) through the use of the narrative technique.
-The topic should be related to science, the scientific method, the research process and scientific discovery, the everyday life of a scientist, and others alike.
+- The story, real or fictional, must be conceived from the objective of scientific dissemination to primary school children (aged 6 to 12 years) through the use of the narrative technique, as prose or poem.
+The topic should be related to science, the scientific method, the research process and scientific discovery, everyday life of a scientist, and others alike.

 - The manuscript must be written in correct Spanish or English, according to the selected category.

-- A single original copy of the manuscript will be submitted in pdf format, written entirely using Arial font, size 12, margins of 2.5 cm and 1.5 line spacing throughout (including title).
-The manuscript must not exceed four (4) pages in length, and should be a minimum of one (1) page long.
+- A single original copy of the manuscript will be submitted in pdf format, written entirely using Arial font, size 12 and 1.5 line spacing throughout (including title).

 - The entries must be sent via email to [email protected].
 The email will only include the contestant’s name, nationality, email address and telephone number (including the country’s telephone code) together with the competition category selected.
 Importantly, a PDF file, named by the title of the manuscript, should be attached to the email, containing only the story.
 No personal information, signature or identification of the contestant will be allowed in the PDF file of the story.